rganes5/MAANUSHI_EARTH_E-COMMERCE_GO_GIN_CLEAN_ARCH/README.md

 # MAANUSHI_EARTH_E-COMMERCE_GO_GIN_CLEAN_ARCH
 Maanushi for Earth is an initiative to support rural women from Kumily to generate livelihood through sustainable and eco-friendly businesses.
 As part of reaching out to more women through our initiative, this platform offers a space for sustainable and women-owned businesses to list their products as well.

 This project is an ecommerce application built using Go programming language and the Gin framework.
 It follows the clean code architecture, which promotes separation of concerns and maintainability.
+Included CI/CD pipeline which automates the build, testing, and deployment processes.

 ## Project Overview
 The ecommerce-gin-clean-arch project is designed to provide a performant and feature-rich ecommerce solution.
 It includes functionalities such as user authentication, product management, shopping cart, order processing, and payment integration.